 DVB-SH is a hybrid satellite/terrestrial system that allows the use of a satellite to achieve coverage of large regions or even a whole country.
 DVB-SH is a transmission system standard designed to deliver video, audio and data services to vehicles and handheld devices.
 In areas where direct reception of the satellite signal is not possible, a terrestrial gap filler can be used seamlessly to provide coverage.
 It is designed to use frequencies below 3 GHz.
 The system and waveform specifications have been published as ETSI standards (TS 102 584, TS 102 585 and EN 302 583).

-(contribution on . ??abbreviation?? . (see info 3))

-justification
+SDR

+The SDR standard is a transmission standard that has been developed to provide high quality and high availability digital radio and associated services for mobile reception, through the combination of terrestrial and satellite broadcast signals that supplement each other wherever either one signal is not available, e.g. due to shadowing by natural or man-made obstacles.
+Overall, the terrestrial and the satellite components of such systems result in “hybrid” systems that enable to ensure seamless reception for vehicles, as well as to address fixed and portable wireless receivers.

+The SDR standard is an ETSI standard (TR 102 525, TS 102 550, TS 102 551-1, TS 102 551-2).
+The main candidate band for its deployment is the L band (limited to the 1479.5-1492 MHz sub-band for the satellite components), in which the following possible carrier bandwidths are specified:

+Terrestrial components: 1.7 MHz

+Satellite components: 1.7 MHz, 2.1 MHz, 12.5 MHz

+Its flexibility enables to mix in a same carrier independent (with different QoS as necessary), linear and non-linear services and free-to-air as well as conditional access (subscription) services.

 Subscription radio has become over the past years a true commercial success in North America, as it today accounts for as many subscribers as any of the leading payTV services in the U.S., with 20+ million subscribers reported in 2010.
-This success is bound to materialise also in Europe, where dedicated market research repeatedly evidences similar market prospects than in the US.
-With it, significant economic value and social benefit is expected to be created in Europe, along with the emergence of a new and innovative form of radio, complementary to free-to-air services.
+Similar success may also occur in Europe.

 (contribution on hybrid terrestrial satellite network is required)